Marcy in Pickaway County, Ohio — The American Midwest (Great Lakes)

 Erected by Slate Run Metro Park.

 Location.
 39° 45.717′ N, 82° 50.87′ W. Marker is in Marcy, Ohio, in Pickaway County.
-Touch for map.
 Marker is along road leading to the Buzzard's Roost Picnic Area in Slate Run Metro Park, 1375 State Route 674.
 Park entrance is about one half mile north of intersection with Marcy Road.
+Touch for map.
 Marker is in this post office area: Canal Winchester OH 43110, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Veterans Memorial (approx. 3.4 miles away); Franklin Hills Cemetery Veterans Section (approx. 3.4 miles Bloom Township War and Veterans Memorial (approx. 3.6 miles away); Bergstresser/Dietz Covered Bridge (approx. 5.2 miles away); Ohio's Oldest Active School (approx. 5.8 miles away); Canal Winchester and the Ohio and Erie Canal (approx. 6 miles away); Stradley Place (approx. 6 miles away); The Interurban Depot (approx. 6 miles away).
+Veterans Memorial Franklin Hills Cemetery Veterans Section (approx. 3.4 miles away); Bloom Township War and Veterans Memorial (approx. 3.6 miles away); Bergstresser/Dietz Covered Bridge (approx. 5.2 miles away); Ohio's Oldest Active School (approx. 5.8 miles away); Faith United Methodist Church (approx. 5.9 miles away); Canal Winchester and the Ohio and Erie Canal (approx. 6 miles away); Stradley Place (approx. 6 miles away).

 Categories. • Bridges & Viaducts •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on April 17, 2009, by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 764 times since then and 22 times this year.
+This page has been viewed 783 times since then.
 Photos: 1, 2. submitted on April 17, 2009, by William Fischer, Jr. of Scranton, Pennsylvania. • Christopher Busta-Peck was the editor who published this page.